dbt-labs/docs.getdbt.com/website/docs/docs/cloud/cloud-cli-installation.md

 :::

 3. Verify the installation by running `./dbt --help` from the command line.
 If the help text doesn't indicate that you're using the dbt Cloud CLI, make sure you've deactivated your pyenv or venv and don't have a version of dbt globally installed.
-  * You no longer need to use the `dbt deps` command.
-Previously, you had to run that command.
+   * You don't have to run the `dbt deps` command when your environment starts.
+Previously, you had to do it during initialization.
+However, you'll still need to run `dbt deps` if you make changes to your `packages.yml` file.

 </TabItem>